devops329/devops/instruction/deliverable5tdd/deliverable5tdd.md

 ### Calling the service

-To fix this we need to modify the `pizzaService` so that we can call the service endpoint to update a user.
+To fix this we need to modify the front end `pizzaService.ts` facade code so that we can call the service endpoint to update a user.
 This is done by first updating the service interface with an `updateUser` endpoint and then adding an implementation that will send the updated user to the service.

 **pizzaService.ts**